adaltas/node-shell/doc/usage/tutorial.md

 * `options`: both "config" and "start" are options.
 The "config" option is associated with a value and the "force" option is boolean indicating the presence of the option.
 * `main`: whichever arguments not recognized by the parser is pushed into the "main" property.

-For the sake of curiosity, configuring Parameters as:
+For the sake of curiosity, Parameters could be configured and initialized as:

 ```js
 const parameters = require("parameters")